 Allows to load a text file containg Math Processor commands.
 Can be used in two forms.

 The given path can be full as well as relative.
 The path should be put inside quotes when it contains spaces and folder names.
 Following are a couple of examples showing the use of this directive:

 >> load "C:/Examples/plot.txt"

-Please note that in the third example, each backslash ('\') had to be escaped with an additional backslash.
-You can avoid escaping by just using the forward slash (/) as path seperator.
+Please note that in the third example, each backslash ('\') had to be "escaped" with an additional backslash.
+You can avoid escaping by just using the forward slash (/) as path separator.
 For further information on saving MP commands in text files, please refer to Batch Processoing.

 Shows postfix conversion of infix expression.
 The postfix form is not checked for errors in the infix expression (i.e. infix should be error-free to get error-free postfix equivalent).